A Question of Love: Production notes

 The movie evolved, in part, from a meeting that National Gay Task Force leaders had with ABC executives in March 1977.
-Ginny Vida, a member of the task force, requested the meeting after a recent TV episode that aired on ABC had portrayed a lesbian in a negative light.
+Ginny Vida, media director of the task force, requested the meeting after a recent TV episode that aired on ABC had portrayed a lesbian in a negative light.
 Vida told Richard Gitter of the network's Standards and Practices department she wanted positive lesbian portrayals and wanted them "immediately".
 During the meeting she told them about Mary Jo Risher and Ann Forman, a lesbian couple in Texas, who had gone to court in a custody battle with Risher's ex-husband over their young son.

 By 1978, Risher had published her autobiography, By Her Own Admission: A Lesbian Mother’s Fight to Keep Her Son, and there was speculation about a TV movie being made based on her case.
 William Blinn wrote A Purely Legal Matter (working title), based on her case.
 The court scenes in the movie were excerpted from the original transcripts, the names were changed, and a family's happy home life was depicted.
 The project attracted many notable actors for the cast.
 ABC asked for dozens of script cuts, most of which were later retracted.
 ABC censors would not let Jane Alexander kiss Gena Rowlands' hand, instead Rowland was allowed to hold Alexander's hand to her cheek.